Prescott, Arizona: “Everybody’s Hometown”

 Arizona’s Christmas City

 Prescott is known as “Arizona’s Christmas City” due to the abundance of seasonal events planned throughout the month.
-A few of the highlights you should add to your itinerary include the holiday lights display at Heritage Park Zoo, the holidays lights parade downtown, a fantastic drive-thru light show at Fain Park, over a million beautifully arranged lights at Courthouse Square downtown, “The World’s Largest Gingerbread Village” at the Prescott Resort, horse drawn carriage rides through the quaint streets of downtown, and much more.
+Highlights to add to your itinerary include: Zoo Lights at Heritage Park, the holidays lights parade downtown, a fantastic drive-thru light show at Fain Park, over a million beautifully arranged lights at Courthouse Square downtown, “The World’s Largest Gingerbread Village” at the Prescott Resort, horse drawn carriage rides, and much more.

 December is a great time to plan your trip to Prescott, especially if coming from warmer climates like Phoenix and Tucson.
 The chilly temperatures, historic architecture, holiday culture, and chance of snow, make it a great escape from the hot, routine atmosphere of other Southwestern cities.